abpio/abp-commercial-docs/en/getting-started-create-solution.md

 {{ if UI == "MVC" || UI == "BlazorServer" }}

-* `--tiered` argument is used to create N-tiered solution where authentication server, UI and API layers are physically separated.
+* `--tiered` argument is used to create n-tiered solution where the authentication server, UI and API layers are physically separated.

 {{ else }}

-* `--separate-identity-server` argument is used to separate the identity server application from the API host application.
+* `--separate-identity-server` argument separates the identity server application from the API host application.
 If not specified, you will have a single endpoint on the server.

 {{ end }}

 {{ end }}

-> You can use different level of namespaces; e.g. BookStore, Acme.BookStore or Acme.Retail.BookStore.
+> You can use a different level of namespaces; e.g: BookStore, Acme.BookStore or Acme.Retail.BookStore.

 ## Mobile Development

 ### React Native

 You can specify the `-m react-native` option to create a new application with React Native.
-This is a basic [React Native](https://reactnative.dev/) startup template to develop mobile applications integrated to your ABP based backends.
+This is a basic [React Native](https://reactnative.dev/) startup template to develop mobile applications integrated to your ABP-based backends.

 See the [Getting Started with the React Native](getting-started-react-native.md) document to learn how to configure and run the React Native application.

 ### MAUI

 You can specify the `-m maui` option to create a new application with MAUI.
-This is a basic [MAUI](https://docs.microsoft.com/en-us/dotnet/maui/what-is-maui) startup template to develop mobile applications integrated to your ABP based backends.
+This is a basic [MAUI](https://docs.microsoft.com/en-us/dotnet/maui/what-is-maui) startup template to develop mobile applications integrated into your ABP based backends.

 See the [Getting Started with the MAUI](getting-started-maui.md) document to learn how to configure and run the MAUI application.